Court Records & Legal Research - LegalHarvest avatar

 What LegalHarvest Does

-LegalHarvest is a multi-source U.S. legal research API packaged as an Apify Actor.
-It searches public legal, regulatory, corporate, and federal spending sources from one normalized input and returns structured JSON that is ready for Apify datasets, API workflows, AI agents, and MCP-style tool use.
+LegalHarvest is a multi-source U.S. court records and legal research API packaged as an Apify Actor.
+It searches public court records, case law, dockets, statutes, legislation, regulations, corporate filings, and federal spending sources from one normalized input and returns structured JSON that is ready for Apify datasets, API workflows, AI agents, and MCP-style tool use.

-Use it when you want one lightweight actor for legal research discovery instead of wiring together separate calls to CourtListener, GovInfo, Congress.gov, Federal Register, eCFR, SEC EDGAR, USAspending, Open States, U.S. Code lookups, Oregon Revised Statutes lookups, and the new search-backed multi-state statute lookup layer.
+Use it when you want one lightweight actor for court records search and legal research discovery instead of wiring together separate calls to CourtListener, GovInfo, Congress.gov, Federal Register, eCFR, SEC EDGAR, USAspending, Open States, U.S. Code lookups, Oregon Revised Statutes lookups, and the new search-backed multi-state statute lookup layer.

 Update